-The AOTA Standards describe the goal of Level I Fieldwork is, "...to introduce students to fieldwork, apply knowledge to practice, and develop understanding of the needs of clients" (AOTA, 2018, p.
-63).
+The AOTA Standards describe the goal of Level I Fieldwork is, "...introduce students to fieldwork, apply knowledge to practice, and develop understanding of the needs of clients" (ACOTE, 2023, p.
+38).

-Level I Fieldwork is not intended to develop independent performance, but to provide experiences that "...enriches didactic coursework through directed observation and participation in selected aspects of the occupational therapy process..."
-(AOTA, 2018, p.64).
+Level I Fieldwork is not intended to develop independent performance, but to provide experiences that support the OT curriculum and allow for student participation in the occupational therapy process (ACOTE, 2023).